ZeusWPI/MOZAIC/docs/features.md

 ## Multiple rule sets
 Multiple rule sets should be available at the same time, allowing players to pick whichever game they prefer.

-## Multiple players
+## Many players
-It should be a possibility to write rule sets for multiple players, and as such, our infrastructure should support it.
+It should be possible to write games for an arbitrary number of players.

 ## Ranked environment
 We could rate and rank players when they play games adding a global competition aspect.